 By default, results from running tools are not overwritten.
-You'll specify to overwrite results from running tools-via their dialog boxes-so the existing locations output will be overwritten.
+You'll specify to overwrite results from running tools (via their dialog boxes) so the existing locations output will be overwritten.

-- 1. Click Tools on the Main menu and click Options. - 2.
-Click the Geoprocessing tab and check to overwrite the outputs of geoprocessing operations. - 3.
-Click OK.
+- 1. Click Tools on the Main menu.

+- 2. Click the Geoprocessing tab and check to overwrite the outputs of geoprocessing operations.

+- 3. Click OK.